haiiliin/pyabaqus/docs/source/getting_started.rst

     C:/SIMULIA/Commands/abaqus.bat

-You can add the directory `C:/SIMULIA/Commands` to the system environment variable `path`, or you can add a new system variable named `ABAQUS_BAT_PATH`, and set the value to the file path of the Abaqus command, i.e., `C:/SIMULIA/Commands/abaqus.bat`
+You can add the directory `C:/SIMULIA/Commands` to the system environment variable `path`, or you can create a new system variable named `ABAQUS_BAT_PATH`, and set the value to the file path of the Abaqus command, i.e., `C:/SIMULIA/Commands/abaqus.bat`